Flames coach Bill Peters quits; accused of slurs, abuse

 The allegations about Peters began during Calgary’s 2-1 overtime loss at Pittsburgh on Monday.

 Aliu alleged Peters “dropped the N bomb several times towards me in the dressing room in my rookie year because he didn’t like my choice of music.”
-It happened during the 2009-10 season while the two were with the Chicago Blackhawks minor league affiliate in Rockford, Illinois.
+It happened during the 2009-10 season while the two were with the Chicago Blackhawks’ top minor league affiliate in Rockford, Illinois.

 “That type of behavior just has no place,” Treliving said Friday.

-The allegations led to stern rebukes from team officials and the NHL even before concluding their investigations.
+The allegations led to stern rebukes from team officials and the NHL even before they concluded their investigations.

-Treliving called the “repulsive,” and said, “This is subject matter that has no place in our organization.”
+Treliving called the allegations “repulsive” and said, “This is subject matter that has no place in our organization.”
 The NHL called the alleged behavior “repugnant and unacceptable.”

-In a letter addressed to Treliving, Peters said he regretted such conduct and apologized to anyone negatively affected by it.
+In a letter addressed to Treliving on Wednesday, Peters said he regretted such conduct and apologized to anyone harmed by it.
 Aliu called Peters’ statement “misleading, insincere and concerning.”

-Also this week, Hurricanes coach Rod Brind’Amour confirmed Peters physically abused his players behind the bench while in Carolina.
-Brind'Amour, who was a member of Peters’ staff, said "for sure that happened" in backing former Hurricanes defenseman Michal Jordan saying the coach kicked him and punched other players.
+Also this week, Hurricanes coach Rod Brind’Amour confirmed Peters physically abused his players behind the bench during his four years in Carolina.
+Brind'Amour, a member of Peters’ staff, said "for sure that happened" in backing former Hurricanes defenseman Michal Jordan saying the coach kicked him and punched other players.

-Brind’Amour said Peters abuse stopped after players and support staff voiced their concerns to team officials.
+Brind’Amour said Peters’ abuse stopped after players and support staff voiced their concerns to team officials.
+Peters coached the Hurricanes from 2014-2018.

 Treliving oversaw the investigation this week and spoke to Aliu at least twice, among others.